I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-iksclockpropertyset-ksgetstate.md

 <p>Returns NOERROR if successful; otherwise, returns an error code.</p>

 ## -remarks
 <p>The state of the pin gives gross motor control for pins.
 Fine motor control is done on a class-by-class basis with custom properties.
 For instance, in order to make an external laser disc player spin up, you could set a custom Mode property specific to that class.
 Setting this property may also change the state of the device, though not necessarily, depending on the effect of the mode.</p>

 <p>A filter itself can support this state property so that applications can set the entire filter's state.
 Otherwise, each pin must have its state set.
 When the state of a pin transitions from KSSTATE_STOP, each connection that forwards IRPs must recalculate stack depth.</p>

-<p>The proxy uses the KSPROPERTY_CLOCK_STATE property to retrieve the streaming state of a pin. </p>

-<p>The state of the pin gives gross motor control for pins.
-Fine motor control is done on a class-by-class basis with custom properties.
-For instance, in order to make an external laser disc player spin up, you could set a custom Mode property specific to that class.
-Setting this property may also change the state of the device, though not necessarily, depending on the effect of the mode.</p>

-<p>A filter itself can support this state property so that applications can set the entire filter's state.
-Otherwise, each pin must have its state set.
-When the state of a pin transitions from KSSTATE_STOP, each connection that forwards IRPs must recalculate stack depth.</p>